firstdraft/guides/loops-in-ruby.md

 def third_program
   numbers = (1..999).to_a

-  # Your code goes here.
+  # Your code goes below.

   @your_output = "Replace this string with your output"